-Written Test Compulsory (to be conducted as per Academic Calendar of the University
+Written Test Compulsory (to be conducted as per Academic Calendar of the University)

-2. Individual Assignments /Presentation/ Viva-Voce/ Group Discussion/ ClassParticipation/ (at least two activities to be considered)25 marks
+2. Individual Assignments /Presentation/Viva-Voce/Group Discussion / Class Participation\ Lab Assignments (At least two) 25 marks

 Note: Record should be maintained by faculty and made available to the University, if required.
 Every institute to maintain the records of direct and indirect assessments and develop their own rubrics for evaluation as per the COs and POs